Tabletop role-playing game: Detail

-Games are of indefinite length, from a single brief session (usually completed in a few hours) to a series of repeated sessions that may continue for years with an evolving cast of players and characters.
+Games are of indefinite length, from a single brief session (sometimes completed in a few hours) to a series of repeated sessions that may continue for years with an evolving cast of players and characters.
 Play is often episodic and mission-centric, with a series of challenges culminating in a final puzzle or enemy that must be overcome.
 Multiple missions played with the same characters may be related to each other in a plot arc of escalating challenges.
 The exact tone, structure, pace and end (if any) vary from game to game depending on the needs and preferences of the players.

 During the first session, players typically create characters whose roles they will play in the game.
 As well as fleshing out the character's personal history and background, they assign numerical statistics to the character; these will be used later to determine the outcome of events in the game.
 Together, these notes tell the player about their character and said character's place in the game world.
 In many game systems, characters can increase their statistics during the course of the game (or over multiple games).

 The GM then begins the game by introducing and describing the setting and the characters.
 Specific tabletop RPGs may have a unique name for the GM role, for examples: Dungeon Master, Referee and Storyteller.
 Some games, such as Polaris and Primetime Adventures, have distributed the authority of the GM to different players and to different degrees.
 This technique is often used to ensure that all players are involved in producing a situation that is interesting and that conflicts of interest suffered by the GM are avoided on a systemic level.